ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-Origin-Client, Issuer-Client, and Attester-Origin unlinkability requires that issuance and redemption events be separated over time, such as through the use of tokens with an empty redemption context, or be separated over space, such as through the use of an anonymizing proxy when connecting to the Origin.
+Origin-Client, Issuer-Client, and Attester-Origin unlinkability requires that issuance and redemption events be separated over time, such as through the use of tokens that correspond to token challenges with an empty redemption context (see {{redemption}}), or be separated over space, such as through the use of an anonymizing proxy when connecting to the Origin.

 ## Joint Attester and Issuer {#deploy-joint-issuer}